FabiStreams/stream-elements-widgets/GoalBars/README.md

 ## Features
 ### Appearance Customization 🎨
 - You have complete control over all of the styling!
-- Set a sub and follow goal
+- Set a subs, follows, cheers and tips goal
 - Set colors and styles

 Hope you all enjoy it! 💖